robotique-udes/rover_documentation/doc/prog/projects/communication/network_config.md

 | 192.168.144.101    | Philippe Michaud    |
 | Add your IP here   |                     |

-The ROS_DOMAIN_ID must be 69 on all computers :
+The ROS_DOMAIN_ID must be 69 on all computers to bridge the ROS communication over between computers :

 ```bash
 export ROS_DOMAIN_ID=69